 - 2 tablespoons fresh ginger , finely chopped or grated

-- 1 teaspoon red chili pepper flakes , add up to a teaspoon extra if you like it a spicy.
-You can use 1 fresh small red chili if you prefer
+- 1 teaspoon red chili pepper flakes , or 1 small fresh red chili

 - ½ teaspoon ground cinnamon

-- 1 teaspoon ground pepper , add more to taste if necessary at the end
+- 1 teaspoon ground pepper , & more to taste

-- 2 teaspoons salt , add more to taste if necessary at the end
+- 2 teaspoons salt , & more to taste

 - 3 large tomatoes , chopped into small chunks

-- Add 3 tablespoons of water (or 1 tablespoon of oil if you prefer) to a large pan and place over a medium heat.
-Once the pan is hot add the chopped onion and sauté for about 5 - 10 minutes until translucent.
-Stir frequently and add a drop or two of water as you need to to stop them sticking.
+- Warm the oil in a large pan over medium heat.
+Once hot add the chopped onion and sauté for 5 to 10 minutes until translucent.

 - Add the chopped garlic & ginger to the pan and cook for about 1 minute longer.